Commitment to Diversity and Inclusion Actions and Events

 1. The creation of the Communications Diversity and Inclusion Advisory Board, which reviews the use of BIPOC student images in campus marketing materials.

-2. The relocation of the Office of Multicultural Affairs to the fourth floor of Judd Gymnasia, a move that provides the staff with much-needed space, in a dedicated suite for congregation, and programming in a safe and welcoming environment.
+2. The relocation of the the Office of Diversity, Equity, and Inclusion to the fourth floor of Judd Gymnasia, a move that provides the staff with much-needed space, in a dedicated suite for congregation, and programming in a safe and welcoming environment.

 Recognizing Indigenous Pasts, Presents, and Futures: A Conversation on Land Acknowledgements – Panelists Margaret Bruchac, PhD, and Rhonda Anderson, western Massachusetts commissioner on Indian affairs, shed light on the purpose of land acknowledgements, why they have become both popular and necessary, and how they could be applied to policies and practices at Springfield College.
 The group also discussed related contemporary issues that affect Native American nations in Massachusetts and across the Northeast region.
 View the event.